 The epitome of laziness, the Basset Hound might not do anything you tell them to do unless it’s their idea, such as chasing a squirrel in your neighbor’s yard.
 Thankfully, they’re easily motivated by food.
 Just be sure to use small training treats during your sessions with them because they have a heightened risk of becoming obese.

 A skilled hunting dog, the Beagle has a predisposition for barking and chasing if they’re not trained.
-Daily exercise outdoors can help them hone their hunting instincts in a healthy way, so that they’re chasing squirrels during playtime instead of barking at them incessantly from the couch.
+Daily exercise outdoors can help them healthily hone their hunting instincts, so that they’re chasing squirrels during playtime instead of barking at them incessantly from the couch.

 Also known as the Russian Wolfhound, the Borzoi possesses a strong instinct for hunting small prey.
 They’ll dart off in an instant if allowed to roam off-leash, so always walk them tethered to a harness.
 Start with short sessions and don’t forget the treats for when they’ve done well.